20 questions about Obamacare 2020 you’re too embarrassed to ask

-We hear you, but bottomline, don’t forgo buying health insurance on the assumption it’s simply too expensive.
+Avoid skipping health insurance on the assumption it’s simply too expensive.
 There are options out there.
-We can help you easily compare on-exchange and off-exchange health insurance plans once open enrollment kicks off.
+We can help you easily compare on-exchange and off-exchange health insurance plans now that open enrollment has begun.
 And, if you can't find an affordable health plan, there are a few alternatives to pursue.

-It’s not — in large part due to the Obamacare, which requires all health plans cover what’s known as the 10 essential benefits.
+Yes, especially if you don't qualify for federal aid.
 On-exchange plans have to meet even more requirements (like building in pediatrics benefits, for one), so some insurers opt to offer a plan off-exchange because it’ll give them more freedom when structuring a policy.
 You can learn the differences between on- and off-exchange plans here, but the big thing to note is off-exchange plans don’t qualify for any federal subsidies, so, again, Step One when it comes to shopping for a policy involves checking if you're eligible for assistance.

 Yes, and, if the health insurance your job offers is crappy — let’s say you have a super-high deductible or very, very high premiums — it’s worth checking out the exchanges to see if you can get a better plan.
 Keep in mind, though, employees with access to employer-sponsored healthcare won’t qualify for subsidies if it’s what the government considers “affordable”.
 In 2018, that meant a job-based health plan covering only the employee that costs 9.86% or less of the employee’s household income and met minimums standards of coverage.

 The amount of money you have to pay out of pocket before your health insurance kicks in.
 The other important aspects of healthcare include your co-pay (the fixed amount you’ll pay for prescriptions and services), your premium (essentially your monthly health insurance bill) and coinsurance (which is similar to a copay, but goes by percentages.
 So if you have a 20% coinsurance, you’ll pay 20% of the cost of covered services until you reach your out-of-pocket maximum).